Nomuron/happireshipi_mobile/README.md

 ## Authors:
 Patryk Klimek, Alicja Szczypior, Katarzyna Popieniuk

+## Description
+Project is a mobile app which will generate shopping list on a base of chosen recipes and amount of portions of that specific meal

 ## Functionalities (priority level defined on a base of MoSCoW scale)
 ### MVP:
 - showing list of recipes(M)